 Clutter is a Distraction

-I’ve always believed that clutter is a distraction.
-When I started my organizing business in 2004, it was because I had already accumulated what I started to see as clutter and it was overwhelming.
-When I realized how good it felt to no longer look at things that didn’t spark joy, I was on a mission!!
+When I started my organizing business in 2004, it was because I had already accumulated what I started to see as clutter.
+I was overwhelmed, and when I realized how good it felt to no longer look at things that didn’t spark joy, I was on a mission to reduce what I chose to manage on a daily basis!!

 Marie’s method likely works best for people who are READY to declutter and need guidance & support in redefining what’s important to them, gaining clarity on how many things they really need to function daily, then eliminating the rest so they operate at a higher level and their spaces are not packed with “useless” stuff.